mhutch/mhutch.github.io/_posts/2012-12-08-razor-preprocessed-templates.md

 </html>
 ```

 When writing this, the Razor code completion was very helpful.
-It has full C# completion, including locals, helpers and members from the generated class and base class, including the generated <csharp>Model``` property:
+It has full C# completion, including locals, helpers and members from the generated class and base class, including the generated `Model` property:

 <a href="/files/images/MonoScreenshots/PreprocessedRazor-3-CSharpBaseCompletion.png" rel="lightbox[md_preprocessedrazor]" title="Code completion for C# in Razor Templates"><img src="/files/images/MonoScreenshots/t/PreprocessedRazor-3-CSharpBaseCompletion.png" alt="Code completion for C# in Razor Templates" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>